sagemath/sagewiki_to_gh-2022-10-10/sd2-sprint.md

  * (BillPage) Implement a Sage interface to Axiom (http://wiki.axiom-developer.org)
  * (MartinAlbrecht) (together with Justin Walker if he attends) Treat the Singular SPKG and push the changes upstream.
  * (MartinAlbrecht) Make MPolynomials way faster.
- * (WilliamStein) Rings of integers of number fields
+ * (WilliamStein) Rings of integers of number fields (and possibly restructure arithmetic in number fields in general)
+ * (WilliamStein) Write a huge number of doctests.